 1. Add water

-Boil water and let is cool for 5 minutes.
-To prevent clumping, you may need to warm the water beforehand.
-If your baby is immune-compromised, premature, or younger than 3 months, seek advice from your healthcare provider or follow the Australian Breast Feeding Association guidelines.
+Use either pre-boiled, cooled water or pre-sterilised/distilled water.
+To help prevent clumping, you may wish to warm the water slightly before use.
+If your baby is under 3 months of age, premature, or has a compromised immune system, please consult your healthcare provider or refer to the Australian Breast Feeding Association guidelines.

 - Remember to pour the water first and then add the powder.